-Problems with using dandruff shampoos for a facial cleanser are not often understood by people.
+Problems with using dandruff shampoo on face as a cleanser for acne and seborrhea are not often understood by people.
 I received this question on the topic from a reader and I wanted to share it.
 His experience demonstrates why using a shampoo as a face wash may dry out facial skin.

 Hi Dr Bailey

 I have seborrhea.
 It affects my face mostly.
 The eyebrows and sides of my nose.
 I have tried everything.
 I am a male 39 yrs of age.
 The itch is probably the worst part of it.
 My doctor told me to wash my face morning and night with Nizoral ketoconazole shampoo and apply Nizoral cream each time.
 I kept to this regime for 4 to 6 months but I couldn't bare the itch.
 I then came across a facial wash call "thoroughly clean face wash".
 It's a tea tree oil face wash made by Desert Essence.
 I just used it on its own.......no cream because I felt the Nizoral cream was making the itch worse.
 I am very fearful of Nizoral even though it made my skin look ok the itch persisted.
 This tea tree oil face wash has been quite good but if I overuse it my face becomes inflamed........must be the tea tree oil!

 I tried using this face wash with a Facial Exfoliating Sponge as per your blog but again it was too irritating and left my face inflamed.
 I have also bought the Clarisonic and used it with this face wash but after a while it flared up.
 I do like the Clarisonic but I think I cannot use this face wash with it.
 I have read your tips and am going to try the regime you advise.
 I am from Ireland and cannot purchase the Calming Zinc Soap.
 Would it be ok for me to use a small amount of head&shoulders shampoo on a warm facecloth and lather gently as you describe morning and night?